craigwfox/craigwfoxcom/src/posts/post-equal-height-cols.md

 ## Table-Cell

-This was one of my personal gotos before using starting to use flexbox.
-It is fairly easy to work with and had solid browser support in older versions of IE.
+This was one of my personal gotos before using starting to use flex and grid.
+It is fairly easy to work with and at the time I used it had solid browser support in older versions of IE, while I still needed to support that.

 ### Pros:

 - Columns are equal height.
-- Great support/fallback for ie9
+- Great support/fallback for ie9 (if that something you might still need)

 ### Cons: